meta-llama/prompt-ops/docs/dataset_adapter_selection_guide.md

    - **Yes**: Use StandardJSONAdapter with appropriate configuration
    - **No**: Create a custom adapter

-## Configuration vs. Custom Adapter
+## Configuration vs. Custom DatasetAdapter

 In many cases, you can use StandardJSONAdapter with custom configuration instead of creating a new adapter: